 Structure of Blue Roses

 ‘Blue Roses’ by Rudyard Kipling is a four stanza poem that is separated into sets of four lines, known as quatrains.
 These quatrains follow a simple rhyme scheme of AABB CCDD, and so on changing end sounds from stanza to stanza.
-The stanzas are similar in line lengths, raging from around seven to nine syllables each.
+The stanzas are similar in line lengths, ranging from around seven to nine syllables each.

 Another type of rhyme at work in Kipling’s poem is half-rhyme.
 Also known as slant or partial rhyme, is seen through the repetition of assonance or consonance.
-This means that either a vowel or consonant sound is reused within one line, or multiple lines of verse.
+This means that either a vowel or consonant sound is reused within one line or multiple lines of verse.
 For example, “I” and “delight” in line two of the first stanza and “silly” and “seeking” in lines two and three of the third stanza.

 Poetic Techniques in Blue Roses

 Kipling makes use of several poetic techniques in ‘Blue Roses’.
-These include but are not limited to symbolism, alliteration, personification and enjambment.
+These include but are not limited to symbolism, alliteration, personification, and enjambment.
 The first, alliteration, occurs when words are used in succession, or at least appear close together, and begin with the same sound.
 For example, “Roses red” in line one of the first stanza and “Bade” and “blue” in line four of the first stanza.

 Personification occurs when a poet imbues a non-human creature or object with human characteristics.
 In the case of ‘Blue Roses’ Kipling personifies death as human enough to have “arms” in the second stanza.
 Another important technique commonly used in poetry is enjambment.
 It occurs when a line is cut off before its natural stopping point.
 Enjambment forces a reader down to the next line, and the next, quickly.
 One has to move forward in order to comfortably resolve a phrase or sentence.
 Here are examples throughout ‘Blue Roses’.
 For instance, the transition between lines three and four of the second stanza.

-Symbolism is when a poet uses objects, colours, sounds, or places to represent something else.
+Symbolism is when a poet uses objects, colors, sounds, or places to represent something else.
 It is one of the most important techniques at work in this poem.
 The blue rose, which the speaker quests after throughout the first stanzas is a symbol of unattainable love.
 It is impossible to find and while searching for it the speaker’s love dies.

 Analysis of Blue Roses